patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> You might not need this if your host application is using a technology like Redux and you update the store once the bootstrapping is completed.
+> You might not need this if your host application is using a technology like Redux and you use the store to persist a flag once the bootstrapping is completed.

 The issue is that the host application finish rendering **before** the remote module is registered.
 Therefore, only the host application routes are rendered.